Pro Football Hall of Fame: Pros and Cons of Visiting

 Admission and Parking for the Pro Football Hall of Fame

 Many visitors to the Pro Football Hall of Fame sport the jersey of their favorite team.
-While admission is a little pricey at $28, it’s much cheaper than attending an actual NFL game.
-Barring perhaps a pre-season game in cheaper markets like Buffalo and Oakland, where you might find a great deal on a third party ticket exchange site like stubhub.
-The NFL out-prices most American families in many markets.
-The $10 charge for parking is new and rather unnecessary for a league raking in record profits.
-NFL Commissioner Roger Goodell earns a $44 million+ a year salary, while the NFL holds a non-profit tax status.
+While admission is pricey at $43.50, it is cheaper than attending an actual NFL game.
+Barring perhaps a pre-season game in cheaper markets like Buffalo, Cleveland and Jacksonville, where you might find a great deal on a third party ticket exchange site like stubhub.

 Vince Lombardy Trophy, Canton